0xNuru/FastAPI/README.md

-# FastAPI
+#FastAPI
-This repo is solely for practicing FastAPI concepts
+This repo is solely for practicing FastAPI concepts using the official docs